Home / Resume / Amazon / Warehouse Resume

 Show that you can follow structured procedures

-Get PIT certified before you apply
+Get forklift certified before you apply

 Mention your flexibility with shifts and overtime